Learn about Antarctica's wonderful wildlife

 Seals

-Seals are found in their thousands throughout Antarctica, breeding on shore on the beaches and rocks or on the pack ice, depending on their species.
-A variety of seal species live on the Peninsula, so the likelihood of seeing seals in Antarctica is high.
-Watch out for them 'hauled out' on icebergs snoozing, and keep your eyes peeled as curious seals may even approach your zodiac if you're lucky!
+Seals are found in their thousands throughout Antarctica, breeding on the beaches and rocks or on the pack ice, depending on their species.
+A variety of seal species live on the Peninsula, so the likelihood of seeing these animals in Antarctica is high.
+Watch out for them hauled out on icebergs snoozing – and keep your eyes peeled, as curious seals may even approach your zodiac if you're lucky!

 Find out more about individual species and what you may see during your adventure.